Taslack/coquere/README.md

-# keto-cookbook
+# Cookbook

-A cookbook built with meteor for keto.cooking
+A simple cookbook that is built from Meteor.
+Putting recipes first in a simple interface.0